2020PB/police-brutality/reports/California.md

 ### Sacramento law enforcement shoot protesters and then announce their assembly is unlawful | May 31st

 Sacramento law enforcement shoot protesters and then announce their assembly is unlawful.
 A legal observer, Danny Garza, was shot in the eye during the incident.
-He and several other protestors have brought a lawsuit against the city of Sacramento.
+He and several other protesters have brought a lawsuit against the city of Sacramento.

 tags: shoot, projectile, protester, legal-observer